 Hey, Twitter doctors piling on a kid who's sitting out a game with knee soreness.
 Did you know he missed his entire junior season with a meniscus injury that required two surgeries?https://t.co/IBUbssszLq— Adam Jardy (@AdamJardy) March 10, 2023

-But this run by the basketball Buckeyes has been a welcome reminder that I sometimes need; modern human nature might lend itself to focusing on the negative and steering into the raw, base emotions that can drag us into the gutter, but there’s always a silver lining to be found and when those bright spots presenting themselves to us, we should be so bitter or arrogant to ignore them.
+But this run by the basketball Buckeyes has been a welcome reminder that I sometimes need; modern human nature might lend itself to focusing on the negative and steering into the raw, base emotions that drag us into the gutter, but there’s always a silver lining to be found, and when those bright spots present themselves to us, we should not be so bitter or arrogant to ignore them.